 Haskell1' and its expressivity

-In addition to the single, pre-defined class C, we assume TypeCast.
+In addition to the single, pre-defined class C

 The latter is not user-extensible and may be regarded as a pre-defined